Mhykerl-07/GlobalGadgets-Database-Design-and-Implementation/README.md

 ## Future Enhancements
 There are several potential extensions for this project that could add new features and flexibility:

-- **Role-Based Access Control:** This will simulate login and permisssion filtering.
 - **Product Archiving:** Implement a system that will move discontinued products from the main table to an archive table.
 - **Supplier Rating System:** Evaluate Supplier performance to know which Supplier delivers accurately.
 - **Multi-Warehouse Support:** Extend inventory tracking across various locations.